TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/student-life.md

 - [Students for Trans Awareness and Rights (STAR)](https://diversity.temple.edu/lgbtqia/lgbtqia-organizations)

 ## Talks and Events
 We host and co-sponsor talks and events by cutting-edge gender and sexuality scholars, practitioners and activists.
-Follow us on Twittwer [@templegsws](https://twitter.com/templegsws) and [@templeLGBT](https://twitter.com/hashtag/TempleLGBT) to stay in the loop about our speaker series and other GSWS-related events.
+Follow us on Twitter [@templegsws](https://twitter.com/templegsws) and [@TempleLGBTMinor](https://twitter.com/hashtag/TempleLGBT) to stay in the loop about our speaker series and other GSWS-related events.